Karan99singh/EncryPad/README.md

 # EncryPad
-EncryPad Beta
+EncryPad Beta.
 Developed by Karandeep singh and Manas Khosla

 Credits-
-Text Editor page by Manas Khosla.
 File handling and User login by Karandeep singh.
+TextEditor page by Manas Khosla.
 AES file encryption by Karan and Manas.